Research Team

 Hometown: Belmar, NJ

-Previous Degree: B.A in Psychology from Clemson University
+Previous Degrees: MA/SSP in School Psychology from the University of Texas at Austin, B.A in Psychology from Clemson University

 Research Interests: Acculturation in Latinx youth, Community Involvement, Neighborhood factors that impact child development